wfaler/neovim-setup/README.md

 * Terraform
 * Copilot
 * Running tests with neotest (requires treesitter grammar installed for each language)
+* Vue 3 (requires  npm install -g @vue/typescript-plugin - as this does not seem to be available through Mason)

 ## TODO
 * Rust